lagdo/ui-builder/README.md

 }
 ```

-Depending on which class instance is passed to the `View` constructor, the generated HTML code will be different.
+Depending on which class instance is passed to the `View` constructor, a different HTML code will be generated.

 With the following PHP code,
 ```php